DongShuaike/jadx-ai-mcp/README.md

 And in last thanks to [@anthropics](https://github.com/anthropics) for developing the Model Context Protocol and [@FastMCP](https://github.com/modelcontextprotocol/python-sdk) team

+Apart from this, huge thanks to all open source projects which serve as a dependencies for this project and which made this possible.

 ## 📄 License

 JADX-AI-MCP and all related projects inherits the Apache 2.0 License from the original JADX repository.